 Get high for free

-are numerous studies that show helping others lifts your mood.
+that show helping others lifts your mood.
 This is why volunteering makes so

 much sense - and why volunteers keep doing what they’re doing.
 Everybody looks